Global Squid Supply Chain Roundtable

 • There are risks to seabirds with this fishery, but there are mitigation measures in place.

-• Bycatch in this fishery is considered low and limits are in place.
+• Bycatch in this fishery is considered low and limits are in place, however bycatch of cod is a concern.

 • Bottom trawls will directly impact on the sea bed.
 However, management measures are in place.